Nin3s/cv_camera/README.md

 # cv_camera
 Camera program written using Python and OpenCV
 The purpose of this program is to be used with a Raspberry Pi in order to take photos during the NASA Student Launch competition.

+Do take a look at the [current issues](https://github.com/Nin3s/cv_camera/issues) to see what needs to be done (feel free to add more if needed as well)

 ## How to run it:
 1. Install python on your system